mohamed170h/mohamed170h/README.md

 - 👋 Hi, I’m @mohamed170h
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning Bug Bounty Hunting and Blue Team Missions to make our cyber world a safer place
+- 🌱 I’m currently studying for my Bachelor's degree in Cybersecurity, while pursuing extra courses and certs in Bug Bounty Hunting and Blue Team Missions to make the cyber world we live in a safer place.

 <!---